-Good governance is a nice concept.
+Strong governance is an important concept.
 In theory, it leads to organizational health and sustainability.

-- Where was the Board of Tesla when its CEO was tweeting about taking the company private and smoking pot on the internet?
+Where was the Board of Tesla when its CEO was tweeting about its over-valued stock price?

-- Where was the Board of Volkswagen when the Company started cheating on emissions testing?
+Where was the Board of Volkswagen when the Company was cheating on emissions testing?

 Three Factors Driving Governance Failure

 When we analyze corporate governance failure, we see three common factors: